 Workday’s Payroll & HCM Software—Additional Capabilities

-Additional Lawson system capabilities that are typically reviewed during the Payroll/HR software selection process include:
+Additional HCM system capabilities that are typically reviewed during the Payroll/HR software selection process include:

 Focused on flexible compensation plan design; compensation rules assignment; compensation process definitions; compensation-performance linkage; and analysis, this module is Workday's solution for the creation and management of employee compensation plans—seeking to consolidate employee compensation across multiple plans, teams, and geographies.
 This aggregation of compensation data can deliver near real-time visibility, thereby, permitting timely course corrections or assurance of the links between compensation, performance management and business objectives.
 With this module, organizations can: define and manage global compensation plans (including base pay, variable pay, equity, and allowances); roll out multi-plan, multi-target, and multi-currency compensation processes to global teams; set compensation budgets (based on bottom-up targets, performance goals, or top-down funding); and drill down into performance-based pay results to ensure top performers are appropriately compensated.